A-Kastner/101repo/contributions/hibernate/README.md

 ## Start from a clean setup
 Upon checking out the implementation, you are clean.

+For further testing,
-It is recommended to execute *clean* and *populate* to reset the database state.
+it is recommended to execute *clean* and *populate* to reset the database state.

 ## Build the project
 This is a Gradle Project.
 Everything is included.

 The project should built fine in any IDE that supports Gradle.
-Eclipse and IntelliJ support Gradle natively in the latest versions.
+Eclipse and IntelliJ support Gradle natively in their latest versions.

 We have 4 different Gradle tasks for you to easily run the tests and you therefore don't need to care about the database server as much.